visit/galaxy-docs/_includes/exampleworkflow.md

 }
 ```

-At a minimum, an <a href="https://visit.github.io/galaxy-docs/#accommodation-15">Availability Search</a> requires the **PointOfSalesId** we obtained earlier (1234570) and the **Currency** ("SEK") as well as the **Arrival** and **Departure** dates we want to search for, the **PersonConfigurations** (i.e. the number of guests both Adult and Child), and the "PageSize" of the result you want.
-If there are 50 results and you want to have 20 products at a time, you can check the total number products in the first response at **Page** 0 and repeat the request incrementing the **Page** as necessary.
+At a minimum, an <a href="https://visit.github.io/galaxy-docs/#availability---accommodation">Availability Search</a> requires the `PointOfSalesId` we obtained earlier (1234570) and the `Currency` ("SEK") as well as the `Arrival` and `Departure` dates we want to search for, the `PersonConfigurations` (i.e. the number of guests both Adult and Child), and the "PageSize" of the result you want.
+If there are 50 results and you want to have 20 products at a time, you can check the total number products in the first response at `Page` 0 and repeat the request incrementing the `Page` as necessary.

 The information above is one of the most complex and probably the most important parts of the Galaxy API.
 It returns a list of "Accommodations", which in this case for Citybreak are Hotel Properties (or Bed & Breakfasts, Apartments, etc), within which is a list of "Placements" which are Hotel Rooms (or Beds or Apartments, etc. depending on the property.
 These may also come with compulsory Add-ons (also known as sub-products) like breakfast included or champagne on arrival.

 Each Accommodation object will also have content information about the property, that can also be found in an <a href="https://visit.github.io/galaxy-docs/#accommodation">Accommodation Search</a>, and how many room types (Placements) are available.

 The placement objects represent the products that will actually be booked.
 As such they have a lot of the important information a customer might want to see, they contain a "Price" that represents total spend as well as a "PricePeriods" list that breaks the cost dow for example.
-Other useful information might be included in the content info or the room configuration/occupancy allowances, etc. The most important information for the booking process however is the **BookingKey**.
-There is one per "Placement" and is used to <a href="https://visit.github.io/galaxy-docs/#add-booking-item">add a product to a Basket</a>.
+Other useful information might be included in the content info or the room configuration/occupancy allowances, etc. The most important information for the booking process however is the `BookingKey`.
+There is one per `Placement` and is used to <a href="https://visit.github.io/galaxy-docs/#add-booking-item">add a product to a Basket</a>.

-Also required is the **SearchId** that represents your search.
+Also required is the `SearchId` that represents your search.
 The object represented by this unique id will hold references to all the products that were returned in the Accommodation Search.
-Also keep note of the **ExpirationDate** of the search as the reference will be invalid after this timestamp is passed.
+Also keep note of the `ExpirationDate` of the search as the reference will be invalid after this timestamp is passed.

 For this example we will use the double room at BookVisit Hotel with a handy Garden Gnome included:

-"BookingKey" = **19-A**
+`BookingKey` = **19-A**
-"SearchId" = **899fe054-3bb4-4ff8-b577-ba716b0b3317**
+`SearchId` = **899fe054-3bb4-4ff8-b577-ba716b0b3317**

 ### HTTP Request